ACTIVITY 3: zigzag [15 minutes]

 Step 3: Everyone passes their paperclip to the person on their left, and receives a paperclip from the person on their right.
 Rotating clockwise.

-Step 4: Instruct everyone that their job is to draw a [INSERT PROVOCATION] on their notecard.
+Step 4: Instruct everyone that their job is to draw their solution to the challenge question on their notecard.
 They first need to trace the shape of the paperclip and then build on/draw around that shape.
-Give them only 1 minute for each provocation.
+Give them only about 1 minute for each challenge.

-Step 5: Repeat at least 3 more times, with the paperclip rotating each time.
-Students get a fresh notecard for each provocation.
+Step 5: Repeat at least 2-3 more times, with the paperclip rotating to the next person each time.
+Students get a fresh notecard for each challenge.

 - Imagine something that would give you the power to fly

 - Imagine a new kind of sport or musical instrument